The exponential distribution is a continuous probability distribution, which is often used to model the time between events.

 The above chart on the right shows the Cumulative Exponential Distribution Functions with the parameter λ set to 0.5, 1 and 2.

 If you want to calculate the value of the cumulative function with the parameter λ set to 1, at the value x = 0.5, this can be done using the Excel Expondist function, as follows:

 This gives the result 0.39346934.

-Further examples of the Excel Expondist function are provided on the Microsoft Office website.
+For further examples of the Excel Expondist function, see the Microsoft Office website.

 If you get an error from the Excel Expondist function this is likely to be one of the following: